-The Parent has a comprehensive policy for market risk management related to its identification and to the measurement, monitoring and control of those risks.
-This policy is reviewed and approved every two years by the Finance, Risk and Conduct Review Committee.
+The Bank adheres to the comprehensive Parent policy for market risk management related to the identification, measurement, monitoring and control of market risks.
+This policy is reviewed and approved every two years by the Risk Committee of the Board of Directors.
 The Board limits, which are approved annually, are used by the Bank to establish explicit risk tolerances expressed in terms of the three main risk measures mentioned below.
 There is a three tiered approach to limits at the Bank.
 The highest level is set at the Board.
 The second tier is delegated by the Chief Risk Officer and the third tier to the Business Unit, which limits traders to specific products and size of deals.
 Trading limits are documented through a formal delegation letter and monitored using the Bank's treasury system.